Chiloglottis sphyrnoides

-Chiloglottis sphyrnoides, commonly known as the forest wasp orchid, is a species of orchid endemic to north-eastern New South Wales and south-eastern Queensland.
+Chiloglottis sphyrnoides, commonly known as forest wasp orchid, is a species of orchid endemic to north-eastern New South Wales and south-eastern Queensland.
 It has two dark green leaves and a single green or reddish pink flower with a shiny black, insect-like callus surrounded by red club-shaped calli on two-thirds of the base of the labellum.

 Description

 Chiloglottis sphyrnoides is a terrestrial, perennial, deciduous, herb with two egg-shaped to elliptic leaves 35-85 mm long and 15-23 mm wide on a petiole 5-15 mm long.
 A single green or reddish pink flower 18-22 mm long and 7-9 mm wide is borne on a flowering stem 50-90 mm high.
 The dorsal sepal is spatula-shaped, 16-18 mm long and 3-4 mm wide.
 The lateral sepals are linear, 13-17 mm long, about 1 mm wide and curve downwards.
 There is a glandular tip 2-2.5 mm long on the end of the dorsal sepal and 4-6 mm long on the lateral sepals.
 The petals are narrow oblong, 11-13 mm long, about 4 mm wide and turn downwards towards the ovary.
 The labellum is broadly spatula-shaped, 10-12 mm long and 7-8.5 mm wide.
 There is a shiny black, insect-like callus about 2 mm long and wide near the base of the labellum.
 This large callus is surrounded by reddish, club-shaped calli and small red calli.
 The column is green with purplish black blotches, 9-10 mm long and about 4 mm wide with narrow wings.
 Flowering occurs from December to April.